5 Reasons to Set Intentions

 Setting intentions is a meaningful practice for your own well-being.

 Continuing this throughout the year can be a personalized ritual for greater self-awareness while keeping your intentions as the forefront of your mind.
 Setting intentions together with decluttering, the Feng Shui way, is an ongoing form of self-care and personal cultivation that keeps me aligned with my aspirations and feeling my best when the busyness of life creeps in.
-But more than that, it’s your own yellow brick road to making your dreams a reality.
+But more than that, it’s your own yellow brick road to getting unstuck and back on track to making your dreams a reality.